 Forget the low-carb diet.

-If you’re a keto backpacker, here are a few blog posts explaining our focus on carbohydrates while backpacking.
+If you’re a keto backpacker, here are a few blog posts that explain our approach to carbohydrates while backpacking.

 Which foods contain carbohydrates?